 Do I need Counselling?
 Here are a few areas that are often brought to counselling.
 Maybe one or more of these relate to you?

 Anxiety - A feeling that something bad is going to happen; excessive worrying; agitation; frustration; fear; anger; holding back or avoiding things in life; feelings of dread; panic attacks.

 Depression - Prolonged low mood, lack of joy in life; little engagement in activities; low motivation; loss of purpose; poor self-care, sometimes a sense of not knowing why there is a lack of happiness or joy, numbness, suicidal thoughts and feelings.

 Bereavement/Loss - A deep sadness and prolonged sense of loss.
-A sense that you can not get over the loss.
-Feelings of being overwhelmed by sadness, guilt, anger are all common feelings after experiencing loss.
-Loss can come in different forms including; Death; Divorce/Separation and major life transitions.
-Loss can bring a range of emotions and guilt, in particular, can be a real struggle for some.
+A sense that you can not move on.
+Feelings of being overwhelmed by sadness, guilt and anger are all common reactions.

-Trauma and or abuse - This may be past or present but can leave people feeling "stuck" and unable to find a way to move on and live life how they would like.
+Trauma and or abuse - This may be past or present but can leave people feeling "stuck".
 Feelings about Abuse and Trauma can be just as strong years later and leave the person with low self-worth.

 Training, qualifications & experience